A friendly guide for curious explorers

 Many beautiful answers

-Different lands grew different stories, gods, books and festivals β€” a whole world of them.
+Different lands grew different stories, gods, books, rituals and festivals β€” a whole world of them.

 3